kyverno/website/content/en/policies/pod-security/baseline/disallow-privileged-containers/disallow-privileged-containers.md

 subject: Pod
 policyType: "validate"
 description: >
     Privileged mode disables most security mechanisms and must not be allowed.
+This policy ensures Pods do not call for privileged mode.
 ---

 ## Policy Definition